Why Are Some Mutual Funds Restricted to SIP or One-Time Investments Only?

 2. Fund type and risk level

-- High-risk funds like small-cap or sectoral funds may allow only SIPs to reduce volatility exposure.
+- High-risk funds like small-cap or sectoral funds may allow only SIPs to limit volatility.

-- Lumpsum inflows can disrupt fund balance or exceed fund capacity.
+- Large lumpsum inflows can disrupt portfolio balance or exceed deployment capacity.

-- AMCs may suspend one-time mode to manage liquidity or ensure gradual capital deployment.
+- AMCs may temporarily suspend one-time mode to ensure gradual capital deployment.

 4. Fund size or sector overheating

-- Restrictions may be imposed to prevent the fund from becoming too large too quickly.
+- Restrictions may be applied if a fund is growing too quickly.

-- In heated sectors, AMCs might limit investment options to avoid overvaluation or speculative surges.
+- In overheated sectors, AMCs limit investment options to avoid overvaluation risks.

 6. Minimum investment thresholds

-- Some schemes have high minimum amounts for one-time investments, effectively restricting users to SIPs.
+- Some schemes have high minimum amounts for one-time investments, effectively pushing investors to SIPs.

 Scenario | Explanation |